kyma-project/kyma/docs/asset-store/docs/06-04-clusterbucket.md

 ---
-title: Bucket
+title: ClusterBucket
 type: Custom Resource
 ---

-The `buckets.assetstore.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define the name of the cloud storage bucket for storing assets.
+The `clusterbuckets.assetstore.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define the name of the cloud storage bucket for storing assets.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
-kubectl get crd buckets.assetstore.kyma-project.io -o yaml
+kubectl get crd clusterbuckets.assetstore.kyma-project.io -o yaml
 ```

 ## Sample custom resource